smileyenot983/Behavioural-and-cognitive-robotics/README.md

 ## Task 3 (observing behaviour of evolved robots):
 * I checked behaviours of acrobot and humanoid and they are working well

+## Task 4 (comparing original(suited for RL) and modified(suited for genetic algorithms) reward functions)
+* Original = sum([alive, progress, electricity cost, joints at limit cost, feet collision cost]), Modified = sum([progress,joints at limit cost]), So the difference is that in modified function our reward only consists of 2 parts: we check the progress(distance travelled) and if robot had to reach limits of joints during movements, and in original we take care about much more parameters.
+* I think that original reward is not suitable for genetic algorithm because it's too complex
+* I trained Salimans algorithm for 10mln. steps and results are the following